 The driving force behind the motor is a removable 36V, 12AH Lithium battery that will give you the coverage of 25 miles on a single full charge, without pedaling.
 This number grows to 35 miles when you include some pedaling in the mix.

-Overall, it’s a solid choice for someone who's looking for a quality bike that they can take anywhere, from city streets to dirt roads.
+Overall, it’s a solid choice for someone who's in search for a quality bike that they can take anywhere, from city streets to dirt roads with hills.

 2. NAKTO Electric Bicycle Fat Tire Mountain E-Bike

 If we had to describe the NAKTO Electric Fat Tire Mountain Bike in three words, it would be fast, powerful, and comfortable.